 7. What type of financial reporting does the billing company provide?

 - Because we work directly through the clinic’s own software, the practice always has complete, real-time access to their insurance data.
 There is no delay in waiting for an outside billing company to send information back to you.
 Each month we compile reports on your AR trends and your optical staff’s errors in collecting on VSP glasses.

 8. How is the billing company’s follow-up practices?

 - OBS works unpaid claim on your AR report each month, and we’re experts at filing appeals if payers have processed the claim incorrectly.
 Our goal is to collect every penny from insurance companies that your practice deserves.

 9. How much will everything cost?

-- Our fees are based on a percentage of your insurance allowables, not your billed fees, which is fairer to our clients since the latter requires you to pay on write-offs you can’t collect.
+- Our fees are based on a percentage of your insurance allowable payments, not your billed fees, which is fairer to our clients since the latter requires you to pay on write-offs you can’t collect.
 NOTE: Practices need to be careful when comparing billing company fees to make sure they are comparing apples to apples, i.e., full billing services (auditing, filing, posting, AR, and follow-up appeals) vs claim submission only.
-Companies who quote fees significantly below the industry average are usually quoting fees for claim submission only and they may charge add-on fees for each additional service.
-A la carte billing can be expensive, so make sure the billing company’s fees and responsibilities are clearly outlined in a contract.
+Companies who quote fees significantly below the industry average are usually not providing full services.
+A la carte billing can be expensive, not to mention less effective if the company is not required to follow up on their own work.
+Protect yourself by making sure the billing company’s fees and responsibilities are clearly outlined in a contract.